Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • A bag in which you can carry what you need when you go out and about in Rome.

 Are you ready to go to Rome?
-The tips I have given you will help you to have fun and be prepared.
+The tips I have given you will be useful to have fun and be prepared.
 I wish you a happy trip.